Horse Powertrain: History

 The joint venture project was announced in November 2022 and codenamed Horse project by Renault and Rubik project by Geely.
 The Renault Group and Geely namesake brands would be the first to receive the powertrains and they would later be supplied to Dacia, Volvo, Lynk & Co and Proton cars, as well as Nissan and Mitsubishi Motors ones.
 Sourcing to third parties is also part of the plan.
 According to CEO Matias Giannini, Horse is to fill technological and geographical gaps as automakers themselves focus on EVs, expecting over half of new vehicles sold by 2040 to still be equipped with an internal combustion engine.

 In July 2023, Renault announced it had spun off its ICE and hybrid powertrain operations into a Horse-named subsidiary based in Madrid, Spain.
 Geely was set to join later by integrating its Swedish powertrain division (Aurobay) and various Chinese operations and merging them both with Horse into a holding company owned by Renault and Geely, with Aramco a potential late investor.
 Later that same month, the two companies signed a binding agreement for the creation of the venture holding, with Renault operations initially headquartered in Madrid and Geely's in Hangzhou.
 Both Geely and Renault were set to transfer their intellectual property for ICEs and hybrid systems to the venture holding.
 The venture holding was set to be established and start operations in the second half of 2023, pending regulatory clearances.
 After various regulatory delays, the venture was officially established in late May 2024.

-On December 3, 2024, Aramco acquired 10% of Horse Powertrain.
+On 3 December 2024, Aramco acquired 10% of Horse Powertrain.
 The Arab energy and chemical company will have a representative on the board of directors.

 List of engines

-1.8 liter

-The first engine developed entirely by Horse Powertrain is a 1.8 liter 107 bhp four-cylinder engine, which is used as part of a hybrid powertrain in the most powerful variant of the Dacia Bigster.
+H10